 While I am definitely a fan of Buffer, the service is not perfect.
 I have never found the analytics it provides to be particularly useful.
 It makes it fairly easy to identify one's most (and least) popular posts, but it isn't clear how knowing this information translates into action.
 Part of the problem is that there is likely to be a content x time interaction so that differences in popularity could be due to either one.
 More advanced analytics are available in the "Buffer for business" plan, but this is quite a bit more expensive than the awesome plan.
 I also wish there was a way to customize Buffer's suggested content by entering one's own keywords.
 I have never found a single one of their suggestions helpful or relevant.

-What I can tell you is that since I started using Buffer, I have been able to be more active across my social media accounts while spending less time doing so.
+What I can tell you is that since I started using Buffer, I have been able to be more active on my social media accounts while spending less time doing so.
 It has definitely made the process more efficient.
 I've also seen better results in post reach as a result of scheduling my content distribution for times when I am not able to be online doing it manually.